Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 Common misunderstandings of p-value:

-a) A statistically significant result with a p-value of 0.05 means that the null hypothesis has a 5% chance of being true.
+a) A statistically significant result with a p-value of 0.05 means that the null hypothesis has a 5% chance of being true. $$ P( H_0|p-value =0.05) =0.05 $$

-b) Equivalently, it's the same as saying: a p-value of 0.05 has a 5% chance of being a false positive.
+b) Equivalently, it's the same as saying: a p-value of 0.05 has a 5% chance of being a false positive. $$ P( H_0|p-value =0.05) =0.05 $$

 **Note**: The p-value is not the probability that the null hypothesis is true, nor is it the probability of a false positive.
 It is the probability of observing the data (or something more extreme) under the assumption that the null hypothesis is true.

 This is wrong because the p-value doesn't tell us the probability of the Null being true.

-In reality, pvalue is the probability of observing a result as or more extreme than what was observed, under the assumption that the null hypothesis is true.
+In reality, the p-value is the probability of observing a result as or more extreme than what was observed, under the assumption that the null hypothesis is true.

 $$ P(H_0 |Data) = \frac{ P(Data|H_0)P(H_0)}{P(Data|H_0)P(H_0) + P(Data|H_1)P(H_1)} $$